opennms-forge/onms-k8s-poc/README.md

   OpenNMS doesn't support distributed mode, meaning the `StatefulSet` cannot have more than one replica.

 * Multiple instances of read-only OpenNMS UI (frontend).
-  Must be stateless (unconfigurable).
-  The `Deployment` must have multiple instances.
+  * Must be stateless (unconfigurable), meaning the `Deployment` must work with multiple replicas.
-  Any configuration change goes to the core server.
+  * Any configuration change goes to the core server.

 * Multiple instances of Grafana (frontend), using PostgreSQL as the backend, pointing to the UI service.

-* Multiple instances of Sentinel to handle Flows.
+* Multiple instances of Sentinel to handle Flows (requires Elasticsearch as an external dependency).

 * A custom `StorageClass` for shared content (Google Filestore or Azure Files) to use `ReadWriteMany`.
-  Use the same `UID` and `GID` as the OpenNMS image with proper file modes.
+  * Use the same `UID` and `GID` as the OpenNMS image with proper file modes.
+  * Due to how Google Filestore works, we need to specify `securityContext.fsGroup` (not required for Azure Files).

-* A shared volume for the RRD files, mounted as read-only on the UI instances.
+* A shared volume for the RRD files, mounted as read-write on the Core instance, and as read-only on the UI instances.

 * A shared volume for the core configuration files, mounted as read-only on the UI instances.
-  The purpose is to share configuration across all the OpenNMS instances.
+  The purpose is to share configuration across all the OpenNMS instances (i.e., `users.xml`, `groups.xml`).

 * `Secrets` to store the credentials, certificates and truststores.